andrewhilario/servicify_web/README.md

 # Servicify

 Servicify is a service platform.
+Made by Group 6 DICT 3-1 of PUP Institute of Technology.

 ## How to install Git for Windows 10